-After determine the nature of gapless states $\one$, $\one\oplus e^2$, $\one\oplus m^2$, and $\one\oplus e^2 m^2$, we consider a hard question: how those gapless states are connected by the RG flow, and what is the structure of phase diagram?
+After determining the nature of gapless states $\one$, $\one\oplus e^2$, $\one\oplus m^2$, and $\one\oplus e^2 m^2$, we consider the harder question: how do these gapless states get connected by RG flow, and what is the structure of the full phase diagram?